bruvellu/cephalic-furrow/README.md

 # :fly: Cephalic furrow function and evolution :fly:

-This repository contains the data, analyses, and source files associated with our cephalic furrow project.
+This repository contains the data, analyses, and source files associated with our cephalic furrow project, except for the model and simulations which are maitained in a separate repository: [github.com/abhijeetkrishna/cephalic-furrow-theory](https://github.com/abhijeetkrishna/cephalic-furrow-theory).

 ## Directories